marhan-jamadar/PowerBI-Portfolio/Sales-Dashboard/README.md

-This folder contains screenshots and files for my Weather Analytics dashboard.
+This folder contains screenshots and files for my Sales and Profit Analytics dashboard.